Knowledge Fusion via Bidirectional Information Aggregation: Knowledge Graph-Guided Attention

-This outward aggregation enables input representations to actively ``aggregate'' information from external knowledge by the simple attention-level interaction, without any parameter updates.
-The pathway brings three key advantages: contextual adaptability (knowledge influence dynamically adjusts to input semantics), architectural purity (no interference with existing model architecture), and computational efficiency (linear scaling with triple length $M$).
-This fusion operates systematically across all transformer layers, exhibiting hierarchical specialization, \ie lexical-level fusion in lower layers, and semantic-level integration in higher layers.
+This design enables input representations to actively ``pull'' information from external knowledge though the simple non-invasive token-token interactions.
+It offers three key advantages: contextual adaptability (knowledge influence dynamically adjusts to input semantics), architectural purity (no interference with existing model architecture), and computational efficiency (linear scaling with triple number).
+This fusion operates systematically across all transformer layers, allowing for hierarchical specialization, \ie lexical-level fusion occurring in lower layers, and semantic-level integration taking in higher layers.